telerik/winforms-docs/richtexteditor/features/commands.md

 {{endregion}}

-Now every time the button is clicked it will toggle the boldness of the current selection.
+Now, every time the button is clicked it will toggle the boldness of the current selection.
 The thing it won't do is to response to the current state of the selection.
 For example, if the context of the caret is a bold text, the button won't get automatically toggled.
 In order to implement this behavior you have to handle the __ToggleStateChanged__ event of the __ToggleBoldCommand__.
 Here is an example.

 {{source=..\SamplesCS\RichTextEditor\Features\Commands.cs region=event}}
 {{source=..\SamplesVB\RichTextEditor\Features\Commands.vb region=event}}